jiokeokwuosa/GoFundMe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A contract buitl with solidity that helps users to receive funds from different addresses and equally withdraw the funds
+A contract built with solidity that helps users to receive funds from different addresses and equally withdraw the funds

 ### Built With